Vincent Kompany: Personal life

 Kompany's father, Pierre, is a Congolese immigrant to Belgium and serves as his agent.
 He had been interned as a student for rebelling against Mobutu Sese Seko, the dictator of Zaire.
 In October 2018, Pierre was elected the mayor of Ganshoren, making him the first black mayor in Belgium.
 His mother, Jocelyne, was Belgian and Kompany described her as a "socialist, borderline communist".
 The Kompany family faced racism.
 At age 14, he was expelled from school due to his frequent absences playing for the Belgium youth team, and also dropped from the team for clashing with the coach.
 He then faced further setbacks with his parents' divorce and eviction from his home.
 Kompany said in 2019 that due to widespread drugs and gangs in his local area, he could have chosen an "extremely wrong path" at this age.

 His brother, François Kompany, spent most of his career in the Belgian second tier, having earlier been on the books of Macclesfield Town.
 Kompany also has an older sister.
 Among his friends are former Chelsea goalkeeper Yves Ma-Kalambay and former Manchester United defender Floribert N'Galula, both of whom he consulted about his move to England before joining Manchester City.
 When Kompany was 20, his mother and sister underwent cancer treatment.
 His mother died and his sister survived.

 Kompany married his Mancunian girlfriend, Carla Higgs, a lifelong Manchester City supporter, on 11 June 2011 and together they have a daughter born in 2010, and two sons, born in 2013 and 2015.

-Kompany has a number of pastimes and interests which keep him occupied outside of football.
-He has an interest in politics and graduated with an MBA at Manchester Business School in 2018 after several years of study.
+Kompany has an interest in politics and graduated with an MBA at Manchester Business School in 2018 after several years of study.
 Kompany has been characterised as "erudite" and "eloquent".
-He was raised speaking French at home and learned Flemish at school due to the multilingual nature of Brussels.
+He was raised speaking French at home and learned Dutch at school due to the multilingual nature of Brussels.
 During the course of his football career, he learned and has since spoken fluent German and English, as well as intermediate levels of Italian and Spanish.

 In April 2014, Kompany opened two new sports bars in Belgium called Good Kompany, one at the Grand-Place in Brussels and the other at the Groenplaats in Antwerp.
-However, Kompany closed down both bars within a year of their opening.
-At the time of their closure, Kompany was quoted as saying: "I regret this decision.
+However, he closed down both bars within a year of their opening.
+At the time of their closure, he said: "I regret this decision.
 We had enough customers, turnover was good, but not enough to cover the costs.
 So that's where it ends.
 Lesson 1 in business: investments are always a risk.
 You win some, you lose some."